vearutop/lograte/README.md

 # lograte

-A small tool (~25 lines of code) to calculate the rate of lines in STDOUT.
+A small tool ([used to be](https://github.com/vearutop/lograte/blob/v0.1.0/main.go) ~25 lines of code) to calculate the rate of lines in STDOUT and group by them by count with alphanumeric filter.

 ## Installation